vacu9708/Memory-analysis/README.md

 [Explanation of World To Screen](https://github.com/vacu9708/Game-hacking/blob/main/World%20To%20Screen/World%20To%20Screen.pdf)

-# Steps to track enemy positions
+# Steps to track player positions
 ## 1. Find the memory addresses where position info is stored
 I used `scanner.cpp` and `candidate_analyer.cpp` to find memory addresses where position info(player's and enemies') is stored.<br>
 Keep filtering out candidate addresses by setting some conditions such as: